Mozu/Integration-KountWidget/README.md

 # Integration-KountWidget
-A Mozu standard theme structure (based on Mozu Core 6) with MailChimp integration Widgets included
+A Mozu standard theme structure (based on Mozu Core 6) with Kount integration Widgets included